 4. Use a Leaderboard to Motivate the Class

-If you'd rather not award points for Flipd, another way to incent students is by encouraging healthy competition and gamifying your classroom.
+If you'd rather not award points for Flipd, another way to encourage student engagement is with a healthy competition and gamifying your classroom.
 With Flipd, you can keep track of your classes on the in-app Leaderboard, and you can let students know who's in the top 5, 10, 20, and so on.
-Instead of bonus points here, you can incent students with a prize or shared goal.
+Instead of bonus points here, you can motivate students with a prize or shared goal.

 Keep in mind that Flipd keeps track of progress in the app and on your dashboard with specific metrics, so both you and your students can measure success as the semester goes along.